kylele3221/recipe-rating-prediction/index.md

 **Test Statistic:**
 Difference in mean `average_rating` between the two groups (e.g., low vs. high calories).

-**Significance Level ($\alpha$):**
+**Significance Level:**
 0.05

 **Results:**
-- Observed difference in means: [your number here]
+- Observed difference in means: -0.024569589951149773
-- p-value: [your number here]
+- p-value: 0.0

 **Conclusion:**
 If the p-value is greater than 0.05, we fail to reject the null hypothesis, meaning there is no statistically significant difference in ratings between low- and high-calorie recipes.
 If the p-value is less than 0.05, we conclude there is a significant difference.

 **Justification:**
-The permutation test is appropriate for comparing means between two groups without assuming a particular distribution for ratings, which can be skewed or non-normal.
+The permutation test is appropriate for comparing means between two groups without assuming a particular distribution for ratings, which can be skewed or not normal.

 ---

 ## Framing a Prediction Problem

 The goal of our project is to predict how well a recipe will be rated based on its nutritional information.
-Since the ratings in our dataset are on a continuous scale between just above 0 and 5 (including decimals), this is a **regression problem**.
+Since the ratings in our dataset are on a continuous scale between just above 0 and 5, this is a **regression problem**.

 **Prediction Type:**
-Regression (predicting a continuous variable)
+Regression

 **Response Variable:**
 `average_rating` — the average user rating of a recipe.
-We chose this as our response variable because it directly measures recipe popularity and is central to our project’s question: can nutritional facts predict how well a recipe is rated?
+We chose this as our response variable because it directly measures recipe popularity and is central to our project’s question.
+Can nutritional facts predict how well a recipe is rated?

 **Evaluation Metric:**
 We use **Mean Squared Error (MSE)** to evaluate our regression models.